 David Sunfellow writes:

-While it is helpful for us to conceptualize reincarnation as a process in which we reincarnate from one life to the next, when you study NDEs as a whole this is clearly NOT what is actually happening.
-What is actually happening is that there is no time and everything is happening right now.
+While it is helpful to conceptualize reincarnation as a process in which we reincarnate from one life to the next, when you study NDEs as a whole this is clearly NOT what is happening.
+What is actually happening is that there is no time, and everything is happening right now.
 Moreover, since we are all connected, we have the ability to pop in and out of every kind of experience imaginable, including past, present, and future lives.

-Saying that reincarnation is not actually happening is not to say that it isn’t a helpful concept for us to embrace, however.
-The idea that we grow and evolve are also time-based illusions.
+Even though reincarnation is not what is actually happening, it is still a helpful concept.
+The perception that we grow and evolve are also time-based illusions.
 But while we are in this world, we don’t get much traction until we understand that believing (and perhaps even knowing) we are perfect beings doesn’t instantly transform us into one.
 Instead, we grow, evolve, learn.
 We begin as babies, then become toddlers, children, pre-teens, teens, young people, adults, seniors.
 Everything in this world obeys these laws.
 From where I’m sitting, reincarnation is cut from the same cloth.
 It’s not ultimately true, but it’s a helpful concept.
 I think it also helps to loosen the vice grip of materialism that has been strangling western minds for ages.
-When children report a former life as another person and can tell you many important facts about their former lives, well, that can cause even the most die-hard skeptic to scratch their heads and wonder if there is more going on in life than they suspect.
+When children report a former life as another person and can tell you many important facts about their former lives, well, that can cause even the most die-hard skeptics to scratch their heads and wonder if there is more going on in life than they suspect.

-On the other hand, there are plenty of believers in reincarnation that go too far on the other side.
+On the other hand, there are plenty of believers in reincarnation who take it too far.
 Instead of working to be a better person this life, they claim that they were some exalted person from another life and attempt to gain credit (and sometimes money and careers) from living off someone else’s glory.

-So whether we are believers of reincarnation or not, there are plenty of pot holes that we can fall into.
+So, whether we are believers of reincarnation or not, there are plenty of potholes we can fall into.
 That’s why I think the best philosophy is probably the one that holds concepts like reincarnation loosely and focuses, instead, on the basics: becoming the most loving and caring person we can be in our current incarnation.

 For those who might be interested, there is a resource page up on NHNE Pulse that explores reincarnation and current past life research in greater detail.